-The competition is looking to attract architects from around the world who can bring new innovative thinking to flexible housing which will appeal to young people and draw them to the area.
+The competition looked to attract architects from around the world who could bring new innovative thinking to flexible housing which will appeal to young people and draw them to the area.
 Although the GPLD area economy is relatively strong, like many rural areas it suffers from an outward migration of young people.
 Specifically, the GPLD area has 44% fewer 16-34-year olds than the national average, which raises significant concerns regarding its future economic and community resilience.

-The concepts should be cognisant of the surrounding areas, showing sensitivity to context and local distinctiveness.
-Competitors are invited to submit proposals for one of the two sites or for both locations.
+Competitors were invited to submit proposals for one of the two sites or for both locations.

-The RIBA Competitions evaluation panel includes Sasha Bhavan of KnoxBhavan Architects as the RIBA Adviser, Wayne Hemingway of Hemingway Design and Nathan Cornish of Urban Splash.
+The RIBA Competitions evaluation panel included Sasha Bhavan of KnoxBhavan Architects as the RIBA Adviser, Wayne Hemingway of Hemingway Design and Nathan Cornish of Urban Splash.

-The initial phase of the competition requires teams to submit designs anonymously, in digital format only.
-Up to 6 concept designs (3 for each site) will then be shortlisted for further development at the second phase.
-Each shortlisted designer will receive an honorarium of £4,000 + VAT.
+The initial phase of the competition required teams to submit designs anonymously.
+Six concept designs (three for each site) were been shortlisted for further development at the second phase.